The Felony

 Who We Are

-For the last year, the Yale Investigative Reporting Lab has been working to investigate the scope and human toll of the felony-murder rule, collaborating with law school clinics, data analysts, and digital storytellers at Zealous.
+For the last year, the Investigative Reporting Lab at Yale has been working to investigate the scope and human toll of the felony-murder rule, collaborating with law school clinics, data analysts, and digital storytellers at Zealous.

 We worked closely with a team of academic collaborators — at Howard Law School’s Thurgood Marshall Civil Rights Center Movement Lawyering Clinic; Caitlin Glass and researchers at Boston University; the University of Connecticut Law School; and Measures for Justice, a non-profit focused on assessing criminal justice policies by the numbers — to unearth and analyze original data, state by state, examining race, gender, age, and other variables within felony-murder convictions.